mapbender/mapbender/docs/gitarchive/gitarchive.md

 The `<tag name="mapbender.element" />` allows a `replaces` property, which must, if present, contain (a comma-separated list of) previous Element class FQCN(s).

 This will indicate that the Element service will handle those other class names.
-This allows replacing Element legacy / undesired default, or even no longer existant Element implementations, that will only take effect if the defining configuration (=most likely the bundle containing it) is currently loaded.
+This allows replacing Element legacy/undesired default, or even no longer existant Element implementations, that will only take effect if the defining configuration (=most likely the bundle containing it) is currently loaded.

 E.g.